wordofwarning/wordofwarning.org/current/2013-poolside/performances/index.md

 **Sophie Nathan | Lucky Me**
 A woman, dressed in cocktail dress, hair and make-up done, addresses a crowd at a lectern.
 “I just feel so lucky” she says.
 But the lectern is a prop and no-one is listening.
 You’ve never heard of her.
+*Lucky Me* is a site-specific performance piece, which explores success, status and commodification of identity.
 ![Sophie Nathan](sophienathan.jpg)

 **Fiona Anderson | Sweet Nothings**